LukeMurphey/splunk-web-input/src/README.txt

 Warning
 ================================================

-Some websites disallow web-scarping in the terms of use.
+Some websites disallow web-scraping in the terms of use.
 Make sure to check the terms of use or get permission if you do not own the website that you are obtaining information from.

 ================================================